Choose frugal

 What is the average wedding size?

-According to research done by The Knot, the average size of weddings in America was 105 guests in 2021, which was much higher than the small COVID weddings of 2020, coming in at only 66 guests on average.
+According to research done by The Knot, the average size of weddings in America was 105 guests in 2021, which was much higher than the small COVID weddings of 2020, coming in at only 66 wedding guests on average.
 And slightly lower than the 131 average guest count of pre-COVID 2019.

 Average wedding guestlist sizes are expected to increase in the years following the pandemic.
 Wedding trends are returning to normal as we come out of the pandemic.
 This is great news for those who dream of having huge weddings and can afford to have them.